 Art Clay World, USA, approves and certifies instructors into the Senior Instructor community by reviewing an application and examining a selection of three pieces of original work.
 The pieces submitted must reflect the techniques and skills the individual learned during their Art Clay education, as well as the ability to creatively design original pieces while following guidelines.
 A non-refundable $200 application fee is also required from anyone submitting for Senior Instructor status.

-In the UK and EU, Level Two Certification - now called Level 2 Diploma - covers more advanced techniques and runs over 2.5 - 3 days.
+The Level 2 Diploma, covers more advanced techniques and runs over 2.5 - 4 days.
 Four pieces have to be completed during the course.
-There is now some design freedom on the pieces.
-There is a criteria list of all the skills and competencies the instructor is looking for and this has to be completed successfully for the certification to be awarded.
-The new curriculum states that Level One and Level Two can now be done back to back or with a break, this is up to the tutor.
+There is some design freedom on the pieces.
+There is a criteria list of all the skills and competencies the instructor is looking for and this has to be completed successfully for the diploma to be awarded.
+The new curriculum states that Level 1 and Level 2 can now be done back to back or with a break, this is up to the tutor.

-Once the Level 2 Diploma is passed, holders can teach introductory/beginners Art Clay classes and project based classes.
+Once the Level 2 Diploma is passed, holders are authorised to teach introductory/ beginners Art Clay classes and project based classes.
 They will get a 20% discount on buying Art Clay from the official distributors.

 The new EU curriculum has introduced a concept called the Higher Diploma.
 This equates to the previous model which required those who had passed the Level 2 class projects to submit three pieces for evaluation.
-This step requires that six months have elapsed between taking the Level 1 course.
+This step requires that six months have elapsed between taking the Level 2 course and submission of the Higher Diploma pieces.
 In the new curriculum, these three pieces must be independently designed by the student to specific criteria.
 They are submitted to a local distributor and evaluated by a panel.

-Existing Senior instructors will still be able to run Level 1 and 2 Certification classes with just the Higher Diploma.
-After 1st July when the Teacher's Diploma is introduced, new Higher Diploma holders will have to take this additional level to teach the Levels (see below).
+Existing Art Clay senior instructors will still be able to run Level 1 and 2 Certification classes with just the Higher Diploma.
+When the Teacher's Diploma is introduced, new Higher Diploma holders will have to take this additional level to teach the Art Clay Diploma (see below).

-Unlike Art Clay, the PMC training syllabus is not dictated by the manufacturer or overseen by the Guild.
+Unlike Art Clay, the PMC training syllabus is not dictated by the manufacturer.
 Anyone can set up their own training and call it PMC Certification, Diploma, Degree or whatever.

 PMC Certification classes are defined by the PMC Guild as 'a special kind of class that is based on projects made to conform to a specific and universal standard.
 The rigorous class covers a wide range of techniques, and includes information on forming, firing, and finishing.
 Upon successful completion of the three-day class, certified artisans are entitled to certain discounts at the sponsoring company.'

 The PMC Connection training is divided into three segments.
-Part one is a two day class and you can see the projects by clicking here.
-Part two is a two day class of more advanced techniques - click here to see what's covered in this class.
+Part one is a two day class.
+Part two is a two day class of more advanced techniques.
 Part three is a two day class and covers even more advanced techniques.

-PMC Connection and Rio Grande only allow teachers who have gone through a rigorous selection process to give certification classes.
-Both PMC Connection and Rio Grande call these teachers senior teachers or instructors.
+PMC Connection only allow teachers who have gone through a rigorous selection process to give certification classes.
+PMC Connection call these teachers senior teachers or instructors.
 When someone has been trained by these senior teachers they can train introductory or specialised PMC classes - like making rings, beads etc. They cannot certify students to get the discounts though, this can only be done by a senior teacher.